paritytech/polkadot-sdk-docs/tutorial/step-4/README.md

 # Step 4

 In this step, we will only tweak the existing runtime such that it will compile to WASM as well.
+We also combine it with a substrate node template.

 - [Step 4](#step-4)
 	- [information Points](#information-points)